chiizujin/edsa/README.md

 **2025-10-11**
 - New agent: Description Viewer.
 Adds a button to the creature history panel that allows you to view long descriptions in a separate, paged panel.

-**2025-10-10**
-- Added missing hosted agents Calm Balm Vendor and Panatreea Potion Vendor by MNB.
-- Updated Ainarda agents to fix a missing file and some incorrect agent classifications.

 → [Previous updates](https://github.com/chiizujin/edsa/blob/main/previous_updates.md)